 Online courses in restorative justice

-Credit hours: 1 graduate credit (or training only)
+Credit hours: 3 graduate credits (or audit)

-The fee for this course is $570 for credit; $400 for training.
+The fee for this course is $1875 for credit; $624 for audit.

 About the instructor

-Carl Stauffer, assistant professor of development and justice studies, lived in South Africa for 16 years, working with various transitional processes such as the Peace Accords, Community-Police Forums, the Truth and Reconciliation Commission and local community development structures.
+Carl Stauffer, assistant professor of justice and development studies, lived in South Africa for 16 years, working with various transitional processes such as the Peace Accords, Community-Police Forums, the Truth and Reconciliation Commission and local community development structures.
 From 2000 to 2009, Dr. Stauffer was appointed the Mennonite Central Committee regional peace adviser for the Southern Africa region.
 His work has taken him to twenty African countries and ten other countries in the Caribbean, Middle East, Europe and the Balkans.
 Dr. Stauffer’s academic interests focus on narratology, transitional justice, and post-war reconstruction and reconciliation.
 His research concentrates on the critique of transitional justice from a restorative frame, and the application of hybrid, parallel indigenous justice systems.